About Ramon

 Why did you stop?

 It became intense.
 The more I traveled, the more I became the product.
-I would be invited by people who were simply amazed they saw me on the news and the next thing they have me on their couch.
+I would be invited by people who were simply amazed they saw me on the news and the next thing they have me on their couch, asking how Tom Cruise was as he had sat next to me on that TV show they watched.
 My story belonged to the internet.
 Eventually, I had proven my point: the world is generous, and hospitality is still alive.
 It was time to return to being a person, not just a publicly owned project.

 How did you catch the travel bug?

 I was born in Jakarta, but when I was five, we moved (back) to a very quiet and rather dull Dutch village.
 My experience in the tropics and the fact that I knew the grass was greener elsewhere never left.
-My first solo trip at 17 — one week in Spain, crashing at strangers’ places, partying and meeting people — sealed the deal.
-I was hooked on the freedom of elsewhere and that planned one week became the first of many entire summers away.
+My first solo trip at 17, a few weeks in Spain, crashing at strangers’ places, partying and meeting people, sealed the deal.
+I was hooked on the freedom of elsewhere and that trip became the first of many entire summers away.

 Why do you keep moving around the world?